 Committee for Children has created a special website devoted to child protection.

-Visit our Early, Open, Often website in English or Spanish to get the facts about child sexual abuse, learn tips for talking with kids, find resources for responding and reporting, and explore our prevention toolkit.
+Visit our Early, Open, Often website in English or Spanish to get the facts about child sexual abuse, learn tips for talking with kids, find resources for responding to and reporting abuse, and explore our prevention toolkit.

 [Visit Early, Open, Often] [LINK NEEDED]